amazur31/family-budget/README.md

 Tests are only for FamilyBudget.Server.Core.
 Why?
 It's the only part of the application that does data manipulation.

+No repositories wrapping EF
+Why?
+Time savings, as well as the fact that EF implements UoW and repository patterns out-of-the box, as well as providing useful test helpers like InMemoryDb.

 FluentValidation for Validation on FamilyBudget.Server.Core https://docs.fluentvalidation.net/en/latest/